-My friends have a fabulous toddler.
-He runs up and down the hall just for the joy of running.
+Our toddler grandson runs up and down the hall just for the joy of running.
 He revels in getting a spoon of food to his mouth.
-He shoves sounds together into sentences and beams at his success.
-He hasn’t figured out yet that anything is wrong – with him or with the world.
+He shoves sounds together into sentences and beams at his own success.
+He hasn’t figured out yet that anything is “wrong.”
 He doesn’t even know that wrong exists.

-This is not about parent-bashing.
-Everyone’s doing the best they can with what they have to work with and what they’ve figured out so far.
+This isn’t about parent bashing.
+Everyone’s doing the best they can, with what they have to work with and what they’ve figured out so far.

-My friends’ toddler doesn’t know about wrong.
-He’ll find out soon though.
-Not from his parents because they’re super in their roles, but probably from the local playground or from daycare.
-There will be a moment when he’ll do something that someone, either a child or an adult, won’t like and will want him to stop doing.
-And that person will reprimand him to get him to change – maybe even adding shame to guarantee the desired results.
+He’ll probably get it from the local playground or from daycare.
+There will be a moment when he’ll do something that someone, either a child or an adult, won’t like.
+And that person will want him to stop doing it.
+So he or she will criticize or admonish our grandson, to get him to change.

 Come follow me on Instagram!